Three-coloring triangle-free graphs on surfaces III. Graphs of girth five: Definitions

-An embedding of $G$ in $\Sigma$ is \emph{normal} if each cuff $C$ that intersects $G$ either does so in exactly one vertex $v$ or is equal to a cycle $B$ in $G$.
-In the former case, we call $v$ a \emph{vertex ring} and the face of $G$ that contains $C$ the \emph{cuff face} of $v$.
-In the latter case, note that $B$ is the boundary walk of the face $\hat{C}$ of $G$; we say that $B$ is a \emph{facial ring}.
-A face of $G$ is a \emph{ring face} if it is equal $\hat{C}$ for some ring $C$, and \emph{internal} otherwise (in particular, the cuff face of a vertex ring is internal).
-We write $F(G)$ for the set of internal faces of $G$.
-A vertex $v$ of $G$ is a \emph{ring vertex} if $v$ is incident with a ring (i.e., it is drawn in the boundary of $\Sigma$), and \emph{internal} otherwise.
-A cycle $K$ in $G$ is \emph{separating the surface} if $\hat{\Sigma}-K$ has two components, and $K$ is \emph{non-separating} otherwise.
+Consider a ring $R$.
+If $R$ is a triangle and at most one vertex of $R$ has degree greater than two in $G$, we say that $R$ is a \emph{vertex-like ring}.
+A ring with only vertices of degree two is \emph{isolated}.
+For a vertex-like ring $R$ that is not isolated, the \emph{main} vertex of $R$ is its vertex of degree greater than two.
+A vertex $v$ of $G$ is a \emph{ring vertex} if $v$ is contained in a ring (i.e., $v$ is drawn in the boundary of $\Sigma$), and $v$ is \emph{internal} otherwise.
+A cycle $K$ in $G$ is \emph{separating} or \emph{separates the surface} if $\widehat{\Sigma}-K$ has at least two components, and $K$ is \emph{non-separating} otherwise.
 A cycle $K$ is \emph{contractible} if there exists a closed disk $\Delta\subseteq \Sigma$ with boundary equal to $K$.
-A cycle $K$ \emph{surrounds the cuff $C$} if $K$ is not contractible in $\Sigma$, but it is contractible in $\Sigma+\hat{C}$.
+A cycle $K$ \emph{surrounds the cuff $C$} if $K$ is not contractible in $\Sigma$, but it is contractible in $\Sigma+\widehat{C}$.
 We say that $K$ \emph{surrounds a ring $R$} if $K$ surrounds the cuff incident with $R$.

-Let $G$ be a graph embedded in a surface $\Sigma$, let the embedding be normal, and let $\cal R$ be the set of vertex rings and facial rings of this embedding.
-In those circumstances we say that $G$ is a \emph{graph in $\Sigma$ with rings $\cal R$.} Furthermore, some vertex rings are designated as \emph{weak vertex rings}.
-Unless explicitly specified otherwise, we assume that every cuff of $\Sigma$ is incident with a ring in $\RR$.
+Let $G$ be a graph embedded in a surface $\Sigma$, let the embedding be normal, and let $\cal R$ be the set of rings of this embedding.
+In those circumstances we say that $G$ is a \emph{graph in $\Sigma$ with rings $\cal R$.} Furthermore, some vertex-like rings are designated as \emph{weak vertex-like rings}.

-The length $|R|$ of a facial ring is the number of edges of $R$.
-For a vertex ring $R$, we define $|R|=0$ if $R$ is weak and $|R|=1$ otherwise.
-For an internal face $f$, by $|f|$ we mean the sum of the lengths of the boundary walks of $f$ (in particular, if an edge appears twice in the boundary walks, it contributes $2$ to $|f|$); if a boundary walk consists just of a vertex ring $R$, it contributes $|R|$ to $|f|$.
+For a vertex-like ring $R$, we define the \emph{length} of $R$ as $|R|=0$ if $R$ is weak and $|R|=1$ otherwise.
+For a ring $R$ that is not vertex-like, the \emph{length} $|R|$ of $R$ is the number of vertices of $R$.
+For a face $f$, by $|f|$ we mean the sum of the lengths of the boundary walks of $f$ (in particular, if an edge appears twice in the boundary walks, it contributes $2$ to $|f|$).
 For a set of rings $\RR$, let us define $\ell({\RR})=\sum_{R\in\RR} |R|$.